abretz-mimacom/flowable-custom-components/eleasticsearch-charts/components/CustomerPieChart/README.md

   }
 }
 ```
+The objects that make up the `items` array are intended to support raw aggregation responses from elasticsearch where `doc_count` represents the number of hits in the "bucket" and `key` represents "bucket" identifier/name.
 ## Clickable Slices

 You can make pie chart slices clickable by configuring a `clickUrl` in the ExtraSettings.
 The URL supports template interpolation: